 The Tolpuddle Martyrs were a group of six agricultural workers from Tolpuddle, Dorset who took an oath to a union organization – and were arrested and deported to Australia for their troubles.
 The backlash was massive, and intense – and the crown eventually relented, repatriating the six back to the United Kingdom.
 Most of the group returned in 1838; all but James Hammett – detained on assault charges, and sent home in 1839.

 This iteration of unionism would lose steam in the late 1830s however, as Chartism – the call for the right to vote for all men over 21 (without criminal convictions, or a mental illness so not quite universal) – overtook the movement for several years.
-It was in this brief flowering, and petering off of the unions that Parnell grew to maturity in.
+It was in this brief flowering, and petering off of the unions that Parnell grew to maturity.

 From the get-go Samuel Parnell hated giving 12 to 14 hours a day, six days a week to his employer.
-One can understand this – in an age where working lives were still brutish and short, where does leisure fit into a life, let alone a work week?
+One can understand this – in an age where working lives were still brutish and short, where does leisure fit into a regular life, let alone a work week?
 He approached the union, but the union refused to back his crusade for a shorter work day.
 Parnell left his job to pursue self employment.
 In 1839 he fell in love with Mary Ann Canham and soon married.
 11 days later the couple set sail for Wellington, New Zealand aboard The Duke of Roxburgh.

 On 8th February the ship anchored at Britannia Beach – now called Petone.
 A shipping agent named George Hunter struck up a conversation with Parnell.
 Hunter needed to build a store, so he could launch his business.
 He heard Mr Parnell was handy with a hammer and a chisel.
 Parnell’s reply has become New Zealand lore.